VMFS Recovery™

 Key Differences Between OVA and Hyper-V

 The primary distinction between OVA and Hyper-V lies in the file formats and the environments they support.
 OVA files are typically used in non-Microsoft virtualization platforms like VMware or VirtualBox and contain VMDK (Virtual Machine Disk) files.
-Hyper-V, on the other hand, primarily uses VHD (Virtual Hard Disk) and VHDX formats for its virtual machines.
+Hyper-V, on the other hand, primarily uses VHD (What is VHD?) and VHDX formats for its virtual machines.

 Converting OVA to Hyper-V involves transitioning from a platform-agnostic format (OVA) to a Microsoft-specific virtualization environment that relies on VHD/VHDX disk formats.
 Understanding these differences is key to performing a smooth and efficient conversion.